drone/drone-wall/README.md

 grunt --env=<env> --apiroot=<path> --token=<token> ... [full list below]
 ````

+The default values for most of these options can be found in `env.json`, and can be modified there directly if you prefer to not have to pass them in via command-line every time.
+Additionally, with the exception of `env` and `colors`, all configuration values can be changed via the Wall interface at any time.
+Once set, they'll be stored in localstorage so you don't have to reenter them.

 * **env**: `[local|dev|staging|prod]` Defaults to `local`.
 Selects which group of configuration variables in `env.json` are used for further tasks.
 Implicitly enables mock data when set to `local`, and minifies/uglifies all scripts when set to `staging` or `prod`.

 * **apiroot**: `[String]` The absolute path of where your Drone API lives.
 Should be something like `https://drone.something.com/api/`.